Honouring our lineage and teachers

 Chanthalah and Nathan would like to honour their yoga lineages that include teachings of T Krishnamacharya, (AG Mohan, Patthabi Jois, BKS Iyengar), Siddha Yoga, and Satyananda Yoga.
 They have both spent time working with AG Mohan, peer of TKV Desikachar and devoted student of Krishnamacharya, and their philosophy is aligned with Mohan’s belief that the practice of yoga, personal reintegration and the application of its numerous tools should be undertaken in such a way that it suits the changing needs and requirements of the individual.

-Both have trained with Judith Hanson Lasater in Restorative and Therapeutic Yoga, Wade Imre Morissette in Vinyasa, and in myofascial stretching with soft tissue therapist Thomas Myers (Antomy Trains), movement trainer Ian O’Dwyer and myofascial decompression techniques in the ELDOA Method with french osteopath Dr. Guy Voyer.
+Both have trained with Simon Borg-Olivier of Yoga Synergy, Judith Hanson Lasater in Restorative and Therapeutic Yoga, Wade Imre Morissette in Vinyasa, and in myofascial stretching with soft tissue therapist Thomas Myers (Antomy Trains), movement trainer Ian O’Dwyer and myofascial decompression techniques in the ELDOA Method with french osteopath Dr. Guy Voyer.

 They would also like to give thanks for the yoga teaching opportunities, support and insights of Diane Nance-Kivell, who is also Nathan’s mum, who, without her breaking her arm in 2000, they may never have discovered the path of yoga teaching!